LogtalkDotOrg/logtalk3/manuals/sources/userman/inheritance.rst

    :- object(foo,
        extends((bar, baz))).

-The search will look first into the parent object `bar` and its related entities before looking into the parent object `baz`.
+The lookup procedure will look first into the parent object `bar` and its related entities before looking into the parent object `baz`.
 The :ref:`directives_alias_2` predicate directive can always be used to solve multi-inheritance conflicts.
 It should also be noted that the multi-inheritance support does not affect performance when we use